 S.A.N.E. stands for Sexual Assault Nurse Examiner.
 These are nurses who go through specialized training to provide sexual assault medical aftercare.
 Their primary goal is your health and wellbeing.
 During an examination, if you want them to collect forensic evidence for the purposes of filing a police report, they can provide that as well.

-If you need medical care after a sexual assault, there are Sexual Assault Nurse Examiners (SANE) who have been specially trained to perform sexual assault exams.
-They have years of nursing experience and have undergone additional training.
+If you decide on medical care after a sexual assault, there are Sexual Assault Nurse Examiners (SANE) who have been specially trained to perform sexual assault exams at the Rape Crisis Center.
+S.A.N.Es have a minimum of two years experience prior to their availability to go through S.A.N.E. training.
+To access a S.A.N.E. exam, you can make arrangements by contact the Rape Crisis Center hotline at 405-701-5660.
 These exams are free of cost to you and may be done within 9 days (216 hours) after an assault.
 You are able to bypass the hospital if an exam is all that is needed.
 This speeds up the process for you and will keep you from incurring any unnecessary costs.

-Every exam is different.
-This is based on what decisions you make about the exam and the type of sexual assault.
-The most common type of exam follows this order:
+You direct how the exam moves forward.
+S.A.N.E.s will get a narrative of what occurred that will direct which components of the rape kit to complete.
+Based on what decisions you make about the exam and the type of sexual assault the most common type of exam follows this order:

 - Health questions-surgeries, medications, health history

-- Pelvic exam-this is similar to a gynecological examination
+- Pelvic exam (if needed)-this is similar to a gynecological examination

-If you feel like something just isn’t right with your body but you weren’t conscious or you don’t remember, you can still get an exam.
-While an exam will not tell you definitively if you were raped, it can collect any evidence that might be there and the SANE can provide medical care to see if you are injured.
+If you are not sure if you were sexually assault but you feel like something just isn’t right with your body but you weren’t conscious or you don’t remember, you can still get an exam.
+While an exam will not tell you definitively if you were raped, it can collect any evidence that might be there and the S.A.N.E. can provide medical care to see if you are injured.
 You can speak with an advocate who can provide information about rape and sexual assault.